-Rob Bray is in his third season as an assistant coach for Vanderbilt lacrosse in 2021.
+Rob Bray is in his fourth season as an assistant coach for Vanderbilt lacrosse in 2022.

 Bray leads the Vanderbilt offense, and in his first season, he helped guide the Commodores to a 10-6 record in 2019—the program’s first winning season in nine years.
 Vanderbilt ranked No. 7 in the nation in assists, No. 12 in points per game and atop the conference in shots per game.

 In a shortened 2020 season, Bray’s offense averaged 13.22 goals per game and ranked second in the conference in points and assists per game.